gyrogami logo

 As a diligent reader of my blogs, you have the basic knowledge to delve further into identifying silver.
 Maybe there's only a picture of an item and someone's word but the cautious and prudent buyer in you wants some assurance about this impending purchase.
 What sleuthing can you do to determine the pedigree and content of a potential new treasure?

 Luckily, sterling silver is one of the easiest things to identify with a few simple tricks.
 You don't have to go to college or attend the local metallurgical class.
-This article is devoted to the physical marks and appearance only...a future article will be devoted to testing the item.
+This article is devoted to the physical marks and appearance only.
+A future article will be about testing the item.

-First, here are some invaluable resources for the silver hunter.
-These are websites that contain nearly all the information necessary to flesh out your answer.
-While not complete - there are many unknown and obscure marks that will be lost to history - 99%+ of what the normal person encounters will be covered here.
+Here are some invaluable resources for the silver hunter.
+These websites contain nearly all the information necessary to flesh out your answer with world hallmarks dating back centuries.
+While not complete - there are many unknown and obscure marks lost to history - 99%+ of what the normal person encounters will be covered here.
 Most have a section for silverplated stuff, too.
-These include world hallmarks dating back hundreds of years.

 Sterling Flatware Fashions and Facts